fsharp/fslang-design/FSharp-4.7/FS-1069-implicit-yields.md

 1. List, array and sequence expressions that have no explicit yield (i.e. you can't mix implicit and explicit yields).
 Using `yield!` is allowed.

-2. Computation expressions that have no explicit `yield` and where the builder supports the neessary methods for yielding, i.e. `Yield`, `Combine`, `Delay` and `Zero`.
+2. Computation expressions that have no explicit `yield` and where the builder supports the necessary methods for yielding, i.e. `Yield`, `Combine`, `Delay` and `Zero`.

 When implicit yields are activated,